szeyick/University/COS80007 - Advanced Java/Lectures Notes/Week 1 - Introduction to Swing/IntroductionToSwing.md

 A JComponent provides 6 methods to return information about size (e.g. getMaximum, getMinimum, getPreferred...). **Preferred** is the most important of the lot.
 The size however is dependent on what is in them using the layout managers rather than their exact size.

 **Layout Managers** are preferred as they manage the resizing automatically and the JComponent does not have lots of setBounds(...) calls to lay out components making it easier.
+It also makes the code cleaner so you don't need to individually call the methods to align the components within other components.

 ### Layout Management

+The default layout managers are used for the following components unless specified otherwise -

+- JPanel - **FlowLayout**
+- JFrame, JDialog, JApplet - **BorderLayout**
+- Box - **BoxLayout** (Similar functionality to a JPanel)

 There are two different layout managers, **LayoutManager** and **LayoutManager2**.